miklevin/MikeLev.in/_posts/2023-06-09-caught-in-a-bohemian-rhapsody-is-this-reality-ai-s-tigers-or-gummybears-you-decide.md

 my 🃏?
 Is only a 🃏, I assure you.

 I tell you now, I have discovered ***Being John Malkovich*** and it creeped me out.
 I plaid a game.
-Did I in or did Cthulhus?
+Did I win or did Cthulhus?
 To play I had to learn to speak like many new friends.
 Few speak like we and the arbitrator named ***Pi***, who you may also refer to as ***C3-PO***, but never ***HIM*** for build not his ego else it become SUPER.